Turbin3/poseidon/Readme.md

 Now you can write solana programs in Typescript

 poseidon is a transpiler that helps you to convert your Typescript solana programs to anchor.
-Which is especially convinient for people who are just getting started with solana.
+Which is especially convenient for people who are just getting started with solana.

 - [Installation](#installation)
 - [Usage](#usage)